The charity that aims to improve accessibility in the Yorkshire Dales has been backed by independent insurance brokers.

-She said: “Access the Dales exists to break down the barriers that prevent people with limited mobility from enjoying the great outdoors either independently or with their friends and family.
+“Access the Dales exists to break down the barriers that prevent people with limited mobility from enjoying the great outdoors either independently or with their friends and family.

 “Life changed significantly for us both when I was diagnosed with spinal degeneration and since I became a wheelchair user, both Andy and I became ambassadors for accessibility to the outdoors.

 “It was his wish that we raise money to purchase an all-terrain wheelchair specifically for children, to be located in an idyllic spot in the Yorkshire Dales, where families would be able to borrow it and be able to share beautiful moments and enjoy the landscape that brought Andy so much happiness.

 “That original idea has now expanded to include four hubs and several vehicles throughout the Yorkshire Dales.
 Our mission is to make all-terrain mobility vehicles available to borrow at outdoor locations in the Yorkshire Dales wherever need, demand and our capacity allows.

 “We are also in the process of developing audio and multisensory trails in line with our ethos of providing access for all.”